Skip to Content

 Caution

-Before running the configuration script, you must ensure that the corresponding Agent Group, Agent, and environment have been created using the Harmony Management Console.
+Before running the configuration script, you must ensure that the corresponding agent group, agent, and environment have been created in the Management Console Agents page.
 The configuration script will provide you with a list of agents you can configure against.
-If you have not already set these up, see the documentation on Agents > Agent Groups and Agents > Agents.

-Starting the Harmony Private Agent without configuring will result in this error:
+Starting the Jitterbit private agent without configuring will result in this error:

 NOTE: Agent credentials have not been configured.